PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * All my magic items are worthless, Huzzah.

 * Make up sagas for Relan to quote from in one or two places.
 (A la Don Quixhote.)
+* Make sure "She was a virgin when we met" makes sense"